dorkodu/sage/paper/4 -- Type System.md

 2. For each **attribute** of an Entity type **:**
     1. The attribute must have a unique string name within that Entity type; no two attributes may share the same name.
-    2. The attribute must return a type which is **valid** within Sage’s type system.
+    2. The attribute must return a value which is **valid** within Sage’s type system, and must be of .
     3. If any constraints have been set for the attribute, the attribute must yield a value which is **valid** within that constraint.
 3. For each **act** of an Entity type **:**
     1. The act must have a unique string name within that Entity type; no two acts may share the same name.